ioos/marine_life_data_network/README.md

 The intent of this document is to clearly identify IOOS' vision for a Marine Life Data Network (MLDN) data management and cyberinfrastructure so we can effectively communicate with IOOS partners and start to build out the network.
 This document will lay out IOOS’ current data network architecture and where IOOS would like the MLDN to be in the next five years.

 ### Vision
-To serve as the aggregator of marine life observations and data needed for a range of applications for conservation, sustainable development, management, climate response, environmental monitoring, and modeling.
-These observations will also feed into standardized data products, like the Ocean Biodiversity Information System ([OBIS](https://obis.org)) and the Global Biodiversity Information Facility ([GBIF](https://www.gbif.org)), which contribute to the development of indicators.
+To serve as the aggregator of marine life observations for the IOOS data enterprise and to provide data and products for a range of applications for conservation, sustainable development, management, climate response, environmental monitoring, and modeling.
+These observations will also feed into standardized data products, like the Ocean Biodiversity Information System ([OBIS](https://obis.org)) and the Global Biodiversity Information Facility ([GBIF](https://www.gbif.org)), which serve the broader scientific community and contribute to the development of biological and ecosystem indicators.

 ### Definition
 Marine life observations are any observations of, or proxies for, life in aquatic environments.